TEAMuP-dev/HARP/website/content/install/macos.md

 To install HARP on Mac OS (`arm` or `x86`):

-* Download the ZIP file for your operating system version from the [releases](https://github.com/TEAMuP-dev/HARP/releases) page
+* Download the ZIP file for your operating system version from the [releases](https://github.com/TEAMuP-dev/HARP/releases) page.

 * Unzip and open the DMG file:
   <p align="center">